spncr/spncr.dev/_projects/5_motionpictures.md

 ---
 I found deep satisfaction in creating my own moving imagery, from my teen years.

-It began as a way to share my yoyo tricks with the world, earning my sponsorship.
+It began as a way to share my yoyo tricks with the world, earning a sponsorship from Duncan Toys.

 Quickly my interests evolved into more complex ideas, including stop motion and narrative abstraction.
 My obsession with cinema eventually led me to earn my Bachelor's Degree in Motion Picture Directing with a side focus on writing.